waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Ice Path Exploration
 - Strategy: Navigate through the cave to reach Blackthorn City.
 Watch for ice sliding puzzles.
+- Observed: Sliding on ICE stops when hitting a WALL or entering a non-ICE tile (like FLOOR).
+- Observed: Gap in the wall at (16, 8) and (16, 9) allows access to the eastern section from the central ice lake.
 - Observed: (13, 17) -> (15, 17) via Right.
 Blocked by WALL at (16, 17).
 - Observed: (15, 17) -> (15, 21) via Down.
 Blocked by WALL at (15, 22).
-- Observed: (15, 21) -> (19, 21) via Right.
-Blocked by WALL at (20, 21).
-- Observed: (19, 21) -> (19, 23) via Down.
-Blocked by FLOOR_UP_WALL at (19, 24).
-- Lesson: In menus, ALWAYS separate directional inputs from action inputs into separate turns.

 # Exploration Plan: Ice Path 1F
-- Goal: Reveal unseen tiles and find the path to the exit.
+- Goal: Reach the exit to Route 44/Blackthorn City.
-- Step 1: Reach the western area via (15, 13) -> (2, 13).
+- Step 1: Reach the eastern section via Row 8 gap: (15, 7) -> (2, 7) [Left], then (2, 8) [Down], then (16, 8) [Right].
 (In progress)
+- Step 2: Explore the north-east area (Row 3-6, Col 17-25).
-- Step 2: Investigate the ice at X=32 and the item at (32, 23).
+- Step 3: Investigate the ice at X=32 and the item at (32, 23).
-- Step 3: Look for a ladder to B1F.
+- Step 4: Look for a ladder to B1F.
-- Status: Sliding west.
-(Turn 28141)
+- Status: At (15, 7).
+Preparing to slide Left.
+(Turn 28147)

 # Nicknaming
 - Delibird: 'Parcel'.